a-c-b/Getting-Cleaning-Data-Project/CodeBook.md

                 are calculated at each Activity level for each Subject.

-##  Original documentation for the dataset and attribution
+###  Original documentation for the dataset and attribution

-        Abstract: Human Activity Recognition database built from the recordings of 30 subjects performing activities of daily living (ADL) while carrying a waist-mounted smartphone with embedded inertial sensors.
+        Abstract: Human Activity Recognition database built from the recordings of 30 subjects performing activities of daily living (ADL) while carrying a waist -mounted smartphone with embedded inertial sensors.

         Source: